Probate Q&A Series What is a North Carolina elective share and how does a surviving spouse file for it?

 • Eligibility: Only a legally married surviving spouse may file.

-• Deadline: File within 10 months of the decedent’s death.
+• Deadline: File within six months after issuance of letters testamentary or letters of administration, and no later than one year after death.
 Missing this window forfeits the claim.

-• Filing Process: Submit a written notice in the clerk’s office and serve the personal representative.
+• Filing Process: File a petition in the clerk’s office as required by statute.

 • Legal Assistance: Seek guidance to ensure accurate calculation and timely filing.